Business and Finance

 Competition

 Competition has become the primary challenge in the global market.
 It arises when many companies are situated in one geographical area, producing the same products in the market.
-This may lower the prices of the goods and services because the demand for the products is not directly proportional to the consumers (Makasi and Govender, 2017, p.
+This may lower the prices of goods and services because the demand for the products is not directly proportional to the consumers (Makasi and Govender, 2017, p.
 8).
-At the same time, similar goods that are cheap and act as the alternative to produced goods lower the price of the products produced by various companies.
-For instance, Musto Company faces completion from Armani Company, Fendi Company, House of Versace Company, Burberry Company, Prada Company, Hermes Company, Gucci Company as well as Louis Vuitton Company.
+At the same time, similar goods that are cheap and act as an alternative to produced goods lower the price of the products produced by various companies.
+For instance, Musto Company faces completion from the Armani Company, Fendi Company, House of Versace Company, Burberry Company, Prada Company, Hermes Company, Gucci Company, as well as Louis Vuitton Company.

-Political factors
+Political Factors

 Supply Cost

-Kenya’s Domestic Factors Regarding Clothing and Textile Analysis
+Kenya’s Domestic Factors Regarding Clothing And Textile Analysis

 Demand